 Post-Doctoral Nurse Practitioner Certificates

-Students seeking a certificate program only are not eligible for financial aid.
-Courses taken after completion of a degree program in order to complete the certificate are not eligible for financial aid.
 Students may need to reduce work hours to accommodate completion of the specialty clinical practicum (510 hours).

 The Musco School of Nursing and Health Professions programs blend three instructional strategies to produce an engaged learning curriculum.
 The first strategy is immersion: our programs include face-to-face meetings conducted at the Irvine campus.
-During these immersion sessions, students may receive orientation instruction; work as teams with peers and mentors; participate in demonstrations, exercises, assessments or evaluations; complete hands-on skills training in a simulation center using standardized patients and/or high-fidelity manikins.
+During these immersion sessions, students may receive orientation instruction; work as teams with peers and mentors; participate in demonstrations, simulation exercises, assessments or evaluations; complete hands-on skills training in a simulation center using standardized patients and/or high-fidelity manikins.
 Many courses include additional real-time instruction via web conference, phone conference, or live chat sessions.
 The second is practical experience: our programs include internships or supervised clinical practice residencies conducted where the student lives or works.
 The third is self-directed study: all courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, or other homework.

 Students in the Certificate program are required to attend 2 immersion sessions; the first is a virtual immersion to learn how to be a virtual student and to be oriented to the resources of the University.
 The second immersion is for 3 days before starting the initial precepted clinical practicum course to learn advanced practice clinical skills in the new specialty.